#

 query: search

-query will search for the provided values using the
+The search query will search for the provided values using the

 search rules.